Black Bean and Pepper Jack Quesadilla

 - 2 pinches coarse kosher salt, plus more if desired

-- For the Black Bean Mixture: In a small bowl mix together the black beans, red pepper, jalapeno, and scallions.
+- Preparing the Black Bean Mixture: In a small bowl mix together the black beans, red pepper, jalapeno, and scallions.
 Stir in the olive oil, squeeze in the lemon or lime juice, sprinkle in the salt.
 Check seasoning adding a bit more salt to taste if preferred.

 - Heat a heavy skillet on medium low heat, pour in the canola oil